 Sir Frederick Gibberd and the Design of Harlow

-“Harlow was one of the first and most successful of the new town projects, being both relatively uncontroversial and unusually unified and architecturally distinguished in its physical plan”.
-(Aldridge, 1996: 32)
+"Harlow was one of the first, and most successful, of the new town projects, being both relatively uncontroversial and unusually unified and architecturally distinguished in its physical plan" (Aldridge, 1966: 32).

 It is one thing to designate a new town.
 It is quite another to build it.
 The site chosen for Harlow New Town had little to offer.
 The only good road was the A11, the London Road.
 All the rest were narrow, often unpaved country roads, some of which have survived as cycle tracks.
 Water supply was a vexing question because Essex is a notoriously dry county.
 The Herts and Essex Water Company had reserve water for only about 3,000 houses.
 The Stort was about 50% sewage effluent, and this had to be cleaned up at the same time that a solution was found for the disposal of a vastly increased amount of sewage.
 Without employment, the goals of the New Town could not be met, but industry was not keen to relocate there, partly because the only access was through the east end of London and partly because the London and North East Railway had a very poor reputation.
 Despite these drawbacks and the obvious challenges they posed, the site was approved, the land acquired, and work on the town began.

 Harlow, like all the other New Towns, suffers from the unintended side effects and unanticipated social and technological changes that made obsolete or impractical some of the original design decisions.
-Nobody in 1947 could honesty have predicted that car ownership, much less multiple car ownership, would become the norm, that cycling would so completely disappear from the stable of journey-to-work options, or that television and then the Internet would reduce and then eliminate the desire and need for communal entertainment.
+Nobody in 1947 could have predicted that car ownership, much less multiple car ownership, would become the norm; that cycling would so completely disappear from the stable of journey-to-work options; or that television and then the Internet would reduce, and then eliminate the desire and need for communal entertainment.

-A fundamental assumption of Gibberd’s plan was that Harlow would be a town, not a rural village, although there was to be lots of well-integrated open space to separate residential neighbourhoods and commercial zones.
+Gibberd intended Harlow to be an outstanding example of the comfortable marriage of town and country.
+It was to be a town, not a rural village, but with lots of well-integrated open space to separate residential neighbourhoods and commercial zones.
 In spite of that, critics later said that its density was too low.
 But the economics of building a town on previously agricultural land made possible the relatively lower densities that many people wanted.
 And, given the Garden City lineage of the New Towns, it isn’t surprising that the presumed health benefits of open countryside would be incorporated in their design.

 In 1953 Gordon Cullen and J.M.
 Richards published articles in the Architectural Review complaining about the ‘prairie planning’ of new towns in general, and of Harlow in particular.
 For these critics the low density and the basic landscaping plan, based on Gibberd’s treasured ‘green wedges’, meant that Harlow wasn’t a town at all, but merely a group of suburban estates separated from each other by functionless green space and large-scale roads.
 For them, Harlow was no different from the sprawling inter-war suburban housing estates developed by the London County Council.
 Although Harlow had the country’s first housing tower block (The Lawn, 1950) most of the town’s housing was made up of conventional two-story terrace houses and low-rise flats.
 Perhaps that’s why Le Corbusier, the champion of modern urban high-rise housing, refused to visit Harlow when he was in England for the 1951 meeting of the Congrès International d’Architecture Moderne.
 But Gibberd was not only working on the basis of the housing densities proposed by the committee which set up the new town program, as low as four dwellings per hectare, compared to today’s standard of thirty or more, but also his own inclinations.